City’s new treasurer says racist officials won’t seat her

 Hodge was approved for a bond last week, but Gatti subsequently contacted the bonding agency and canceled it, the lawsuit said.
 Gatti told officials at the company that “incriminating evidence” had been uncovered by Hodge’s background check, the suit said.

-According to a company manager, Gatti also called Hodge a “colored girl,” Sansone said Wednesday.
+According to a company manager, Gatti also called the 50-year-old Hodge a “colored girl,” Sansone said Wednesday.

 Sansone confronted Gatti with that accusation at the council meeting Monday night, saying: “What I’ve got to ask you, sir, is do you have any idea what century you’re living in?” according to the Herald-Standard newspaper.
 “Do you understand that calling a black woman a ‘colored girl’ is racist?”